joshday/OnlineStats.jl/docs/src/dataviz.md

 Random.seed!(1234)
 ```

-# Data Vizualization
+# Data Visualization

 !!! note
     Each of the following examples plots one million data points, but can scale to infinitely many
     observations, since only a summary (`OnlineStat`) of the data is plotted.

 ## Partitions